Cigna Expands Medicare Advanta - GuruFocus.com

 PR Newswire

-MIAMI, Oct.
-26, 2022 /PRNewswire/ -- Cigna is growing its Medicare Advantage (MA) presence in the Miami area, expanding to all of Miami-Dade County and introducing plans in Broward and Palm Beach counties for the first time.
-Choices include plans with $0 premiums, attractive extra benefits and a number of trusted providers.
+CLEVELAND, Oct.
+27, 2022 /PRNewswire/ -- After launching Medicare Advantage (MA) plans in the Cleveland market for the first time two years ago, Cigna is expanding its MA presence there this year with choices that include plans with $0 premiums and attractive extra benefits, such as hearing, dental and vision benefits and financial wellness incentives.
 These plans will be available to Medicare-eligible customers during Medicare's Annual Election Period (AEP), which begins Oct.
 15 and continues through Dec.
 7. They will be effective Jan.
 1, 2023.

-"Cigna has been offering a Medicare Advantage plan in this area for 15 years," said Steven Saathoff, president of Cigna's Medicare business in central and south Florida.
-"We are proud of our long history of providing people eligible for Medicare with access to quality care.
-This expansion allows us to deliver affordable plan options with outstanding benefits to even more Floridians."
+"We are thrilled to expand our footprint to additional counties around Cleveland to give more residents access to simple, affordable, predictable Medicare Advantage plans," said Jamie Benedict, president for Cigna Medicare in Ohio.

-Plans include Cigna Preferred Medicare (HMO), Cigna Preferred Savings Medicare (HMO) and Cigna True Choice (PPO), all with a $0 premium; and Cigna TotalCare (HMO D-SNP), which is a plan for people who qualify for both Medicare and Medicaid and includes a companionship and support program to help participants with instrumental activities of daily living and socialization.
+Beginning this year, Cigna MA plans will be available in Mahoning, Portage, Stark and Trumbull counties.

 - $0 copay for in-person and virtual primary care and behavioral services when visiting an in-network provider